 b) Brushing-pressure indicator.

-This feature signals the user when they are applying too much pressure as they brush.
-[Vitality models do not have a pressure indicator.
+This feature signals to the user (via various methods: flashing light, brush handle vibrations, phone app notifications) when too much pressure is being applied as they brush.
+[Vitality and Pro 500 models do not have a pressure indicator.
 More details about this feature.]

 c) Rechargeable battery.

 All of the toothbrushes we compare on this page are rechargeable.
-According to Oral-B literature, some models run longer between charges than others.
-(See this page for model comparisons.)
-The Oral-B Genius models feature a lithium-ion battery.
+The Oral-B Genius and Pro 6000 models feature the preferred lithium-ion type of battery.
 All of the others have a NiMH one.